FunWithAlbiYT/JWU/README.md

+#JWU
-# JWU
+JWU 2022
-A language I did cuz I wanted to raise my repository count
+      - how to start your day 💀